-To list an accept RIP route, at the IP Config> prompt, enter:
+To list an accept-rip-route, at the IP Config> prompt, enter:

-list rip-routes-accept
+list_rip-routes-accept

-This command displays the set of routes that the RIP routing protocol always accepts.
-See the IP configuration commands Enabling Receiving Dynamic Nets and Enabling Receiving Dynamic Subnets for more information.
+The list RIP routes accept command displays the set of routes that the RIP routing protocol always accepts.
+See the IP configuration commands enable/disable receiving dynamic nets/subnets for more information.